Vizioz/Paletton-Picker/docs/documentation.md

 </style>
 ````

-For secondary and complementary colours, the rules will have similar class selectors, for instance, bg-secondary-1-1, bg-complement-1.
+For different color sets, or different color ids, the rules will have similar class selectors, for instance, bg-secondary-1-1, bg-complement-1.
 For full reference, please go to [CSS rules]({{ site.baseurl }}/cssrules).

 Besides class selector, we can generate selectors for pseudo classes and pseudo elements.
 For full specification, please go to the [API section]({{ site.baseurl }}/api).